Aniketgudgal/Core_Java/Classes & Objects/README.md

     Explanation: Demonstrates unit conversion logic.

 Q10.
 Find the Area of a Circle, Create a class CircleArea with a method findArea that calculates the area given the radius.

+Q11.
+Reverse a Number, Create a class NumberReverser with a method reverse that reverses a given integer number.
+     Explanation: Covers basic loops for number manipulation.